martinklepsch/s3-beam/README.md

 - `:headers-fn` a function used to create the headers for the GET request to the signing server.
                    The returned headers should be a Clojure map of header name Strings to corresponding header value Strings.
-- `:progress-events` If set to true, it will push progress events to the channel during the transfer.
+- `:progress-events?` If set to true, it will push progress events to the channel during the transfer, false per default.

 If you choose to place a file map instead of a `File` object, you file map should follow: